norpchen/ArcadeStick/README.md

 *	My own button library https://github.com/norpchen/Buttons
 *	My neopixel color support library https://github.com/norpchen/my_color

-Built against Arduino 1.6.8, should work with newer versions as well.
+Built against Arduino 1.8.1, should work with older versions as well as long as they are above 1.6.6 (an HID library requirement).

 The output button mapping is set up to emulate a PS3 controller, but you can change button mappings

-!Programming mode
+#Programming mode
 Programming mode is a special mode where various settings of the controller can be adjusted.
 Settings will be saved even after the device is unplugged.
 You can reset to ‘factory defaults’ by holding down START when you plug in the device.
 To enter programming mode, press and hold down both START & SELECT until the status LED goes black.
 Then release START & SELECT and the status color will flash multi colors while in ‘programming mode’
 While in programming mode, you can set the status LED brightness using the autofire rate knob